New Features in pCon.planner 7.4Print

 The Share Model button has found its new home on the Presentation tab.
 As usual, this gives you the opportunity to upload a 3D model of your furniture or an entire group of furniture items online or to share them via link with colleagues, customers and friends.

 When selecting a Camera in the View tab, you will now see a thumbnail image.
 This makes it easier than ever to select the desired camera.
-A new, organized camera area in the View tab allows for more efficient work. |

 New functions in the Media Browser